Vexoni/VexoniBootstrapper/README.md

-# Dyzion-Bootstrapper
+# Vexoni-Bootstrapper
- The source code to the Dyzion bootstrapper.
+ The source code to the Vexoni bootstrapper.